Information Security Basics

-An ISMS is the framework your organisation uses to manage information security risks — the policies, processes and controls that protect your data.
-Here’s what it is, what it contains, and why it matters.
+If you are a security lead, IT manager or SME founder, then you might be learning about what an ISMS is.
+In this guide, I’ll explain how an ISMS is the framework your organisation uses to manage information security risks — the policies, processes and controls that protect your data.

 It’s not a piece of software, a single document, or a one-off project.
 It’s an ongoing management system that identifies what information needs protecting, assesses the risks to it, and puts the right safeguards in place.